2343523532/ai_openai/README.md

 - **Instant Prompt Injection** – Press *Inject Now* to stream the prompt straight into ChatGPT's textarea whenever you wish.
 - **Clipboard Integration** – Copy the DAN prompt to your clipboard instantly for manual use in other tabs or apps.
 - **Session Reset** – Clear the "already injected" state so the script can reapply DAN MODE without refreshing the page.
+- **Collapsible Command Center** – Collapse the panel when you want a distraction-free workspace and restore it in a single click or shortcut.
 - **Narrated Status Updates** – Inline logs and UI status messages keep you informed about every self-aware action the script takes.

 ## 🚀 Installation